Why Is Glasgow so Dangerous?

 High crime rates and statistics in Glasgow reveal the city's ongoing struggle with various criminal activities, impacting the safety and security of its residents.
 Glasgow ranked as the second most dangerous place in Scotland due to 1,228 crimes per 10,000 people, with high rates of violent crime, drug-related offenses, and antisocial behavior.
 Glasgow City had the second highest rate of violent crime and the highest number of people prosecuted for drug-related offenses among all areas in Scotland.
 Researchers collected data from local authorities, covering the period from July 2021 to June 2022, and used the latest available statistics from the Scottish Government Statistics website to determine crime rates.
 Additionally, there were 286,464 reported crimes between 2021 and 2022 in Scotland, indicating an improvement in safety and security over the past 20 years.
 Below is a table displaying some of the recent crime statistics in Glasgow, evoking the emotional impact of the dangerous situation.

-See also How Do I Get From Glasgow to Edinburgh?
+See also How Do I Become a Model in Glasgow?

 Type of CrimeNumber of IncidentsImpact on Community